-A student who does not demonstrate satisfactory performance of a Simulation or Competency after two attempts will be required to remediate with an instructor.
+A student who does not demonstrate satisfactory performance of a Simulation or Competency will be required to remediate with an instructor. (do remediation after the first fail.)
 The student must then make an appointment to demonstrate proficiency in that skill.
+Four failed Sims and/or Competencies will result in RDTK program failure and dismissal.